digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/index.rst

 Foreseeing future integration with Daml 3.0 and the Canton Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to ease future transitions to Daml 3.0 and the Canton Network we have shifted to
+In order to ease future transitions to Daml 3.0 and the Canton Network, there is a shift to
 single-maintainer contract keys:

 #.
 The `issuer : Party` of the ``InstrumentKey`` is now the single maintainer for the ``Instrument``